andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 Another thing I hope was apparent was the power of community!
-I know I definitely would not have had as much fun doing this if it wasn't for the vibrant Advent of Code "Ante Pushing" community.
+I know I definitely would not have had as much fun doing this if it wasn't for the vibrant Advent of Code "Ante-Pushing" community.
 What I've described is just one story out of so many that Advent of Code community members routinely write together.
 Most of these discoveries were fun because we always had somebody to share them with, or a way to encourage each other and strive for a common goal.